-Messrs.
+At the beginning of 2016, Messrs.
 Bonnie, Robertson and Ryder serve on the compensation committee, and Mr. Bonnie serves as its chairman.
+Effective May 25, 2016, Mr. Palter was appointed to the compensation committee.
 Our board of directors has determined that Messrs.
-Bonnie, Robertson and Ryder satisfy the independence requirements of the applicable Nasdaq listing standards and SEC rules and regulations for directors.
+Bonnie, Palter, Robertson and Ryder satisfy the independence requirements of the applicable Nasdaq listing standards and SEC rules and regulations for directors.
 Each of the members of the compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.